mortizm1988/PhD_accounting_governance/slides.md

 Source: Blankespoor et al. (2019)
 <!--awareness: Grossman and Stiglitz [1980], Merton [1987] -->

 ---
-The presence of processing costs means that disclosures are not public information as traditionally deﬁned but are instead a form of private information.

-Analytical theory has typically focused on capital markets, not stakeholders.
-- classic rational models: Grossman & Stiglitz (1980), Verrecchia (1982).
-- behavioral models: DellaVigna & Pollet (2009); Hirshleifer et al. (2011).
-- rational inattention models: Sims (2003); Veldkamp (2011).

-The evidence is overwhelming in showing that even the most sophisticated investors in capital markets struggle to process the information in financial statements.
-See the survey in Blankespoor et al. (2019).

----
 1. Awareness costs are the costs necessary to improve the stakeholder's probability of knowing that a particular disclosure exists and the information it contains.
 2. Acquisition costs: the costs of converting the disclosure into a signal that is ready to use for analysis: Compustat or Commercial databases fees, obtaining, understanding, and cleaning the data.
 Detect disclosure quality.
 3. Integration costs: the costs of integrating the information into the decision-making process.
-It is called _financial statements _analysis_, which is required to map the accounting information with the firm's economic dimension of interest: profitability, liquidity, solvency, etc.
+It is called _financial statements analysis_, which is required to map the accounting information with the firm's economic dimension of interest: profitability, liquidity, solvency, etc.
-5. Opportunity costs: resources could be allocated to processing other information or other activities.
+4. Opportunity costs: resources could be allocated to processing other information or other activities.
    - Budget and capital constraints.
 ---
 Not all disclosures are equally costly to process.